router5/router5/README.md

 A simple but powerful HTML5 router, based on [route-node](https://github.com/troch/route-node) and [path-parser](https://github.com/troch/path-parser).

-> API will be subject to change, until 1.0.0 is reached but rest assured no breaking changes will be introduced without bumping the minor version up.
+> API will be subject to change, until 1.0.0 is reached.
+Rest assured no breaking changes will be introduced without bumping the minor version up.
 If you have missed something, you can look at the [CHANGELOG](./CHANGELOG.md).
-You can also look at the [ROADMAP](./ROADMAP.md) for planned improvments and evolutions.
+You can also look at the [ROADMAP](./ROADMAP.md) for planned improvements and evolutions.
 If you have suggestions, I'm happy to discuss them.

 ## What is it?